maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 It is important that the IDE knows the target MCU, so it can flash the appropriate bootloader using the correct method.
  - We have the target board (SSoSS) connected with the 6 wires to the programmer (Nano) as described above.
- - We connect the Nano to the PC.
+ - We connect the programmer (Nano) to the PC.
  - On the PC we start the Arduino IDE with an empty project.
- - We must setup the correct target in te Tools menu.
+ - We must setup the correct target in the Tools menu.
    - `Board` is `Arduino Pro or Pro Mini` - this is the board closest to the SSoSS.
-   - `Processor` is `ATmega328P (3.3V, 8MHz)` - the board has an 8MHz oscillator and will run on 3V3 (although now it runs on 5V).
+   - `Processor` is `ATmega328P (3.3V, 8MHz)` - the board has an 8MHz oscillator and will run on 3V3 (although now it runs on 5V from USB).
    - `Port` is the port the programmer is connected to (`COM5` in my example)
    - `Programmer` must be set `Arduino as ISP` - that is what we just flashed in the Nano.